 Port Hedland is a very interesting place and the size of the operation is huge, mainly owned by BHP Billition.

 The huge ships come into the port and are loaded up with iron ore and fourteen ships at a time can be loaded.
-You could stand for hours just watching the ships come in or go out.
-There is activity everywhere.

 Huge trains bring the ore directly from the mine to the docks where it is crushed again and then loaded onto the ship by al large conveyor belt.
 A ship can be loaded in 35 hours.
 I counted 17 ships waiting off shore to get into the docks to be loaded.